julianencisoizquierdo/NLP_Handling_Imbalance/README.md

 ### Step 8: Conclusion

-Conducting these different experiences highlight the ineffectiveness of using a dummy classifier, which always predicts the majority class, and indicates the need to employ more sophisticated prediction models.

 Before implementing any data adjustments to address class imbalance, the Gradient Boosting Classifier emerges as the top performer across all evaluated metrics.
-This highlights its inherent robustness and adaptability in handling diverse data distributions.
-However, when employing undersampling techniques, the Support Vector Machine (SVM) proves to have higher performance.
-This can be attributed to SVM's effectiveness to establish decision boundaries in reduced feature spaces, which suits the altered data distribution resulting from undersampling.
+This highlights its inherent robustness and adaptability for handling diverse data distributions.
-The oversampling technique, along with SMOTE (a type of over sampling), both demonstrate Random Forest as the top performer.

-The consistent performance of Random Forest as the top performer for both oversampling techniques, suggests that Random Forest is robust and adaptable to different data balancing strategies.
 This consistency may stem from Random Forest's inherent ability to handle complex datasets and mitigate overfitting, making it resilient to variations in the data distribution caused by oversampling.
 Additionally, Random Forest's ensemble nature, which combines multiple decision trees, allows it to capture diverse patterns and relationships within the data, enhancing its effectiveness in both oversampled scenarios.

+However, when employing undersampling techniques, the Support Vector Machine (SVM) proves to have a higher performance.
+This can be attributed to SVM's effectiveness to establish decision boundaries in reduced feature spaces, which suits the altered data distribution resulting from undersampling.

-In implementing the various techniques to handle the class imbalance, it is evident that overall, the oversampling technique results in much higher performance compared to other methods.
-SMOTE, a more advanced form of oversampling, closely follows Over Sampling in terms of performance, aligning with the findings of Juez-Gil et al. (2021), which emphasized the effectiveness of simpler methods, such as Random-Over-Sampling in providing better results than complex ones, such as SMOTE.
+Another observation is that the oversampling technique results in much higher performance when compared to other methods.
+SMOTE, a more advanced form of oversampling, closely follows oversampling in terms of performance.
+This aligns well with the findings of Juez-Gil et al. (2021), which emphasized the effectiveness of simpler methods, such as Random-Over-Sampling in providing better results than complex ones, such as SMOTE.

 These results emphasize the importance of exploring different strategies for managing imbalanced data and emphasize the advantages of ensemble methods like Gradient Boosting and Random Forest, along with algorithm-level approaches such as adjusting misclassification costs and modifying decision thresholds, in addressing the challenges posed by imbalanced datasets.